biojppm/c4stl/README.rst

     embedded platforms), than to have dozens of different container types parameterized by the size type.

-  * But it also helps to be able to go narrow for just that particular hotspot!
+  * But you can also do it!
+It also helps to be able to go narrow for just that particular hotspot!
 For example, using a 16-bit integer for the list index type will make its node type 96 bits wide ``(64 + 2 * 16)`` instead of the 192 bits that a std three-pointer node would take in a 64-bit platform.
 This is a ``50%`` saving in memory, and can really matter in some cases.

   * Basic unit tests are already in place.
 Although extensive unit tests for size type interoperation are yet to be implemented, things should mostly